Provocative Images in Contemporary Islam

 David Kloos

-David Kloos is a Senior Researcher and member of the Management Team (portfolio Research) of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).
+David Kloos is a Senior Researcher at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).

 Leonie Schmidt